Prawira Bandung

-Prawira Bandung is an Indonesian basketball club based in the city of Bandung, West Java province.
+Prawira Harum Bandung is an Indonesian professional basketball club based in the city of Bandung, West Java province.
 It was founded by Lilian Wijaya in 1991 as Hadtex Indosyntec.
+Facing financial issues over the last month, in August 4, 2025 Prawira merged with Satria Muda Pertamina.

-The club is a member of the Perbasi's top division since 1994.
-They won championships in 1994, 1997, and 1998.
-The club's most recent victory was in the 2010 Jakarta Governor's Cup event, where it won the championship.
+The club was a member of the Perbasi's top division from 1994 to 2002 and has played in the Indonesian Basketball League (IBL) since 2003.
+They won championships in 1994, 1997, 1998, and the IBL in 2023.

 History

 According to the official club website, Garuda Bandung was founded in 1991 by Lilian Wijaya, and carried the name Hadtex Indosyntec.
 The project was a brainchild of the Board of Directors of PT Hadtex Indosyntec.
 In 1994 Hadtex Indosyntec joined the KOBATAMA, and they changed its name into Panasia Indosyntec in 1996.
 The club subsequently went into sponsorship changes.
 In 2004, the club was renamed Senatama Garuda Panasia, and in 2007, under new management, the club rechristened itself as Garuda Panasia Bandung.
 In 2008, it's sponsored by Telkom Indonesia and renamed Garuda Flexi Bandung.

 Garuda Bandung reach the finals since 1994.
 From the 7 final stages, Garuda get the champions in 1994 (as Hadtex Indosyntec), 1997, and 1998 (as Panasia Indosyntec), and Garuda get the runner-ups in 1995, 1996, 2000 (lose to Aspac Jakarta), and 2008 (lose to Satria Muda).